AdrienMarquer22/TP1_Crawler/README.md

 The `run` method then iterates through the list of links and, for each one, calls the `run_loop` method again to extract any additional links.
 If the limit for the number of links is reached, the method returns the output list.

 The `site_map` method retrieves the sitemap for the website, if one exists, and extracts the links and last modification dates for each page.

+The `run_multi` method crawl the pages in multithreading.

 The `save_html_in_db` method can be used to save the HTML content of the pages in a database.
 If the last modification date has already been extracted, it is included in the database along with the URL and HTML content.Otherwise, it scans the meta of the page to find the date.